rishavthakurer-maker/empty/README.md

 # 🚗 Vehicle Tycoon Pro

 A comprehensive car manufacturing tycoon game where you design, manufacture, and sell vehicles globally.
 Create custom vehicles from scratch by designing engines, chassis, interiors, and suspension systems.
-Research new technologies, compete with other manufacturers, and build a global automotive empire.
+Research new technologies, compete with other manufacturers, build marketing campaigns, race your vehicles, and build a global automotive empire.

 ## 🎮 Core Features